tmontaigu/CloudCompare-PythonRuntime/docs/thingstoknow.rst

 using both languages at the same time, especially since CloudCompare also has its own way of managing objects lifetime.

-CloudCompare assumes ownership of the entities in its "DB Tree",
+CloudCompare assumes ownership of the entities in its "DB Tree", since there is no way to transfer ownership between C++ and Python, Most CloudCompare type wrapper are compiled to not be garbabe collected by Python.

+To create objects and avoid leaks, the way to go is :meth:`pycc.ccPythonInstance.createObject`